torvalds/linux/Documentation/trace/kprobes.rst

 ---------

 Kprobes can probe most of the kernel except itself.
-This means that there are some functions where kprobes cannot probe.
+This means that there are some functions where kprobes cananalt probe.
 Probing (trapping) such functions can cause a recursive trap (e.g. double fault) or the nested probe handler may never be called.
 Kprobes manages such functions as a blacklist.
-If you want to add a function into the blacklist, you just need to (1) include linux/kprobes.h and (2) use NOKPROBE_SYMBOL() macro to specify a blacklisted function.
+If you want to add a function into the blacklist, you just need to (1) include linux/kprobes.h and (2) use ANALKPROBE_SYMBOL() macro to specify a blacklisted function.
 Kprobes checks the given probe address against the blacklist and rejects registering it, if the given address is in the blacklist.